 Along with the right medication, suitable food habits are also to be followed.
 The right food habits will help avoid the accumulation of doshas and prevent the disease’s reoccurrence.
 The diet should be followed as advised by an Ayurvedic doctor to get quicker results.
 In general, one should eat easily digestible foods only when one feels hungry so that the food gets digested properly, and the equilibrium of the body gets maintained.

 Ayurvedic medicines for allergies

 Ayurvedic medicine for an allergy depends on the doshic nature of the disease.
 There is no single medication used in treating any kind of allergies.
-An ayurvedic doctor may prescribe various ayurvedic medicine for allergies depending on the disease’s stage and state.
+An Ayurvedic doctor may prescribe various Ayurvedic medicines for allergies depending on the disease’s stage and state.
 Each drug is given to get the intended results and stopped after observing the desired changes.
-The treatments always end with some rejuvenate medications, which help prevent the reoccurrence of the diseases by strengthening the body tissues and their functions.
+The treatments always end with some rejuvenating medications, which help prevent the reoccurrence of the diseases by strengthening the body tissues and their functions.

 Various types of allergies can make one’s life miserable.
 Identifying the cause of allergies and taking suitable treatment will help to cure the allergies.
-Ayurvedic treatments for allergies are aimed to address the root cause of the disease and help to cure them.
+Ayurvedic treatments for allergies are aimed at addressing the root cause of the disease and helping to cure it.
 The right diet and lifestyle will help prevent the disease’s reoccurrence by strengthening the immune system.

 - Occupational Asthma Defined